-This screen confirms you are scheduled into a test date to take your skills exam.
-You will get the same message when scheduled into your knowledge exam.
+This screen confirms you are scheduled into a test date to take your knowledge and skills exams.

 Your status shows Scheduled and a note at the top of your screen also shows you are scheduled.

 Click on-

 Test Confirmation Page to see your test confirmation with important reminders for testing.